Benjamin Mendy signs for French club Lorient after sex trial acquittal

 Mendy, whose contract with English and European champions Manchester City expired at the end of June, had denied all the charges against him.

+The move away from the Premier League following his trials seemed inevitable with even his own legal team telling jurors that "his life, as he knew it, is over, in football in the UK".

-Lorient, 10th behind champions Paris Saint-Germain in Ligue 1 last season, said Mendy would start training from Wednesday after taking a medical.
+Lorient, 10th behind champions Paris Saint-Germain in Ligue 1 last season, said their new signing would start training from Wednesday after taking a medical.

+"Benjamin Mendy, 2018 world champion, quadruple winner of the Premier League under the colours of Manchester City and French champion of Ligue 1 with Monaco, comes to reinforce the Lorient squad for this new season.
+Welcome Benjamin," Lorient added.

-His arrival at the club comes almost two years after his last match for Manchester City.
+His arrival at the 2002 French Cup winners comes almost two years after his last match for Manchester City.

 Last Friday, at Chester Crown Court in northwest England, the 2018 World Cup winner broke down after the not guilty verdicts on one count of rape and one of sexual assault were delivered.